U.S. airlines ramp up competition, capacity in Dallas

 “There is a big segment of our customer base - not all of it - but a big segment of our customer base that shops on price.
 And we need to compete for those customers as well,” he said.

-At the same conference, the chief financial officer of United Continental Holdings Inc, John Rainey, broadly echoed that sentiment.
+At the same conference, the chief financial officer of United Continental Holdings Inc (UAL.N), John Rainey, broadly echoed that sentiment.

 “At United we are very focused on capacity discipline, but we’re not going to do it at the expense of United and to the benefit of others,” he said.